zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 Log Filtering
 -------------

-Rails keeps a log file for each environment in the `log` folder at the application's root directory.
+Zoisite keeps a log file for each environment in the `log` folder at the application's root directory.
 Log files are extremely useful when debugging your application, but in a production environment you may not want every bit of information stored in log files.
-Rails allows you to specify parameters that should not be stored.
+Zoisite allows you to specify parameters that should not be stored.

 ### Parameters Filtering